ajLapid718/YahooFantasyBasketballScript/Start_Active_Players_Lite/README.md

 #### Input pertinent information

 Some information is required in order for this activity to be properly automated.
 For this version of the script to work, it is necessary for a user to manually edit the source code.
 In other words, once you have downloaded this repository (a term that refers to a folder on GitHub) or copied the script `Start_Them.rb` to your computer, you will have to manually type in your Yahoo e-mail address within the quotation marks.
 The same goes for your password in addition to your team name.
-The same applies toward the amount of days (default value is seven days) you would like to set your lineup for.
+The same applies toward the amount of days (default value is seven days) you would like to set your lineup for...except the value of `NUMBER_OF_DAYS` should be an integer, so it does not need quotation marks around it.
+The result should be three strings and one integer.
 An example of a valid entry would be:

 - `YOUR_EMAIL_ADDRESS = "person123"` or `YOUR_EMAIL_ADDRESS = "person123@yahoo.com"`
 - `YOUR_PASSWORD = "password321"`